 Dear Dr. Duplisea,

 Thank you for considering another revision of manuscript PONE-D-19-26904R1, “SimSurvey: an R package for comparing the design and analysis of fisheries surveys by simulating spatially-correlated fish stocks” by Paul M. Regular, Gregory J. Robertson, Keith P. Lewis, Jonathan Babyn, Brian Healey and Fran Mowbray.
 We are also grateful for your detailed suggestions and we have made every effort to do justice to the changes you recommend.
-Most importantly, we hope we have added sufficient content to the core of the paper elevate the manuscript from a software manual to a primary scientific publication.
-Though the how-to approach remains, we now see that describing some of the case study results in the core of the manuscript makes it more interesting and it adds another tangible reason for prospective users to learn how to use the package.
+Most importantly, we hope we have added sufficient content to the core of the paper to alleviate concerns that the manuscript is simply a software manual and further elevate the paper to be a suitable primary scientific publication.
+Though the how-to approach remains, we now see that describing some of the case study results in the core of the manuscript makes it more interesting and it adds another tangible reason for prospective users to ask survey design questions relevant to the their study system by learning how to use the package.
 Please see below for more details on the changes we made in response to your suggestions.

 We submit this revised manuscript for your consideration and look forward to your decision.